Ashmore appoints Sfakianakis regional director for GCC

-DUBAI London-based fund manager Ashmore Group Plc (ASHM.L) has hired prominent investment strategist John Sfakianakis to establish its first Middle East office in Riyadh, months before Saudi Arabia opens its stock market to direct foreign investment.
+DUBAI, Sept 29 London-based fund manager Ashmore Group Plc has hired prominent investment strategist John Sfakianakis to establish its first Middle East office in Riyadh, months before Saudi Arabia opens its stock market to direct foreign investment.

 Sfakianakis was appointed to the new post of regional director for the six Gulf Cooperation Council (GCC) countries, a source familiar with the matter said on Monday.